UyiDEV/website/README.md

    sudo systemctl status apache2
    ```

-## Part 3: Clone the Repository and Assign the Required Permissions
+## Step 3: Clone the Repository and Assign the Required Permissions

 1. Clone the repository containing your HTML, CSS, and other files using `git clone`.
 2. Verify the files with `ls` and navigate into the cloned repository.